gradle/wrapper-upgrade-gradle-plugin/README.md

 The Wrapper Upgrade Gradle Plugin create tasks to upgrade Gradle wrappers for target projects hosted on Github.

 ## Usage
-You would apply the plugin to a dedicated project and configure which project needs to be upgraded.
+Apply the plugin to a dedicated project and configure which project needs to be upgraded.
 Example:

 ```build.gradle